-“Special education” is instruction, specific to the child, at no cost to parents, to meet the unique needs of a child with a disability.
+“Special education” is instruction, specific to the student, at no cost to parents, to meet the unique needs of a student with a disability.
 Special education is an instructional service, not a place.
-Specialized instruction and supports are providedthrough an Individualized Education Plan (IEP), which addresses the student’s unique needs related to their disability.
+Specialized instruction and supports are provided through an Individualized Education Program (IEP) plan, which addresses the student’s unique needs related to his or her disability.

 Special Ed.
 Advisory Council (SEAC)

 Minnesota law (M.S.
 125A.24) requires that each district establish a Special Education Advisory Council (SEAC) to provide input to the district’s Board of Education and to district administration about policies and decisions that affect children and youth with disabilities.
 SEAC is composed of parents of children with disabilities, district special education staff and a representative from each non-public school located within the district.
 Arcadia’s SEAC meets twice per year in October and April.
 A link to what the purpose of SEAC is at Arcadia Charter School can be found below: